-- We will work with the PLR office (run by the British Library) to clarify the ebook registration process
+- We will work with the PLR office (run by the British Library) to clarify the e-book registration process

-- And we will continue to campaign for PLR to be extended to volunteer libraries, ending the anomaly under which private lending libraries do not pay authors on loans.
+- We are lobbying for PLR to be extended to volunteer libraries, ending the anomaly under which private lending libraries do not pay authors for loans.

 What Can You Do?